torvalds/linux/Documentation/driver-api/rapidio/rapidio.rst

 process that is described above.
 However, the discovery process is performed without changes to the existing routing because agents only gather information about RapidIO network structure and are building an internal map of discovered devices.
-This way each Linux-based component of the RapidIO subsystem has a complete view of the network.
+This way each GNU/Linux-based component of the RapidIO subsystem has a complete view of the network.
 The discovery process can be performed simultaneously by several agents.
 After initializing its RapidIO master port each agent waits for enumeration completion by the host for the configured wait